Sergio Romo

-Sergio Francisco Romo (born March 4, 1983) is an American professional baseball pitcher in the San Francisco Giants organization.
-He has previously played in MLB for the Giants, Los Angeles Dodgers, Tampa Bay Rays, Miami Marlins, Minnesota Twins, Oakland Athletics, Seattle Mariners and Toronto Blue Jays.
-A right-hander who has served as a closer during his career, his main pitch is his slider.
+Sergio Francisco Romo (born March 4, 1983) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the San Francisco Giants, Los Angeles Dodgers, Tampa Bay Rays, Miami Marlins, Minnesota Twins, Oakland Athletics, Seattle Mariners, and Toronto Blue Jays.
+A right-hander who served as a closer during his career, his main pitch was his slider.

 Born in Brawley, California, Romo grew up a Dodgers fan.
 He attended four colleges, getting drafted in the 28th round of the 2005 draft by the Giants.
 He reached the major leagues in 2008 and appeared in 45 games for the Giants in 2009.
 In 2010, he became the setup man for Giants closer Brian Wilson as the Giants won the 2010 World Series.
 He posted a 1.50 earned run average (ERA) in 2011, then became the closer for the Giants in 2012, recording three saves during the 2012 World Series as the Giants won the title.
 He was an All-Star in 2013, and though he lost the closer role the next year, he won his third World Series ring as the Giants defeated the Kansas City Royals in the 2014 World Series.

 After two more seasons with the Giants, Romo signed with the Dodgers for 2017.
 He was designated for assignment in 2018 and traded to the Rays.
 In 2018, he was the first pitcher used by Rays manager Kevin Cash as part of Tampa's opener strategy.
 Later that year, he became Tampa Bay's closer.
 A free agent after the season, he signed with the Marlins and served as Miami's closer until getting traded to the Twins halfway through the year.
 He reached the playoffs with Minnesota in 2019 and 2020 before becoming a free agent once again.